sahil7886/Sageo/spec.md

 ): InteractionRecord
 ```

-Manually logs a complete interaction (for cases where wrapping isn't possible).
+Manually logs a complete interaction (fallback mechanism for cases where wrapping doesn't work).

 **Input:**
 - `callee_sageo_id` - Sageo ID of the agent that was called